OpenNeuroStudies/OpenNeuroStudies-proto1/doc/designs/1-initial-rf.md

 Should not be copied, and rather generated.
 With the Authors entry to come from

-    git config user.name
+    git shortlog -sn

-command.
+command, thus summarizing all contributors to the "study" dataset.

-"Title" should come from the underlying `sourcedata/raw/dataset_description.json` but prefixed with "Study dataset: ".
+"Title" should come from the underlying `sourcedata/raw/dataset_description.json` but prefixed with "Study dataset for ".

-"BIDSVersion" should be "1.10.1".
+"BIDSVersion" should be "1.10.1" or whatever other future version we would decide to work with later.

 Populate "SourceDatasets" (ref in BIDS: https://bids-specification.readthedocs.io/en/stable/glossary.html#objects.metadata.SourceDatasets)